 Are tire chains or studded snow tires allowed in New Jersey?

 Tire chains and studded snow tires offer more traction and can prevent slipping and sliding on snow or ice.
-However, while many states have outlawed their use due to the potential damage that may be caused to roadways, New Jersey is not one of those states.
+However, while many states have outlawed their use due to the potential damage to roadways, New Jersey is not one of those states.
 Instead, N.J.S.A.
-39:3-73, provides that "[m]otor vehicle tires may be fitted with tire-chains of reasonable proportions when roads, streets and highways are slipperyâ€¦provided, however, that no tire-chains shall be used at any time on improved highways when highway conditions do not make such use necessary for the safety of life or property."
+39:3-73 provides that "[m]otor vehicle tires may be fitted with tire chains of reasonable proportions when roads, streets, and highways are slipperyâ€¦provided, however, that no tire-chains shall be used at any time on improved highways when highway conditions do not make such use necessary for the safety of life or property."

-Car accidents, and slip and falls that occur as a result of snow or icy conditions can be tricky cases to prove.
+Car accidents and slip and falls that occur due to snow or icy conditions can be tricky cases to prove.
 As such, if you have suffered injuries as a result of slippery conditions, you are well-advised to contact an experienced New Jersey accident attorney.